linhdo1308/Credit-Risk-Predictive-Model/README.md

-# Home-Credit-Risk-Kaggle
+# Credit Risk Predictive Model for the unbanked population

 This is a project from a featured prediction competition hosted by Home Credit on [Kaggle](https://www.kaggle.com/competitions/home-credit-default-risk/overview) conducted by me and three other teammates.
 The purpose of this project is to create a predictive model on clients’ ability of loan repayments.

 ## 1. An Overview of the Project
 ### a.
 Business Problem

-Home Credit focuses on delivering greater access to financial services through financial inclusion efforts across markets, including the unbanked.
-With insufficient or non-existent credit history, it is hard for them to receive loans from financial institutions.
-However, in order to guarantee a positive and safe borrowing experience, Home Credit needs to predict their ability of loan repayments with data.
+Home Credit aims to expand financial access to unbanked customers.
+Lacking credit histories makes loan approvals challenging, so predictive models are used to assess their repayment ability and ensure responsible lending.

 ### b.
 Analytical Methodology